medewitt/bio720/main.typ

 == Fixation Indices

+Larger values represent higher differentiation with the general rule that values greater than 0.15 are substantially different while values of 1 are completely differentiated.

 $ F_("st") = (pi_"between" - pi_"within") / pi_"between" $ <fstcalc>

 Where $pi$ represents the average pairwise distance.
+This metric can take on values between 0 and 1 where

 #pagebreak()